accelerex-developer/RexPayiOS/README.md

     }
 }
 ```
-For the full implementaion, you can the the SwiftUI Example https://github.com/accelerex-developer/RexPayiOS/tree/main/Example/SwiftUIExample
+For the full implementaion, you can check the SwiftUI Example project https://github.com/accelerex-developer/RexPayiOS/tree/main/Example/SwiftUIExample

 **To initialise the SDK in a UIKit project, check the code below.**